 Agence Ter stood out for their ‘motion and evolution’.
 Motion, for entering unchartered territories and solving problems from multiple directions, and evolution, for constantly responding to changing demands concerning climate change and social issues.
-With this approach, Agence Ter designs unique, smart and convivial landscapes.See all LILA recognitions 2016 -
+With this approach, Agence Ter designs unique, smart and convivial landscapes.- from the award statements

 Henri Bava, Michel Hössler and Olivier Philippe, the three founders of Agence Ter, all driven by the same curiosity, are pushing back the limits of their profession by experimenting with a transverse approach to urban and territorial projects, far from the usual opposition between urban planners, architects and landscape designers.